 Question 1: What is SAS?

 A pretty common first question, it would probably be tough for your employers to talk about SAS with you without actually figuring out if you know what it is in the first place.
-This is a great example of “definition-based” SAS interview questions – all that you need to do is provide a concise, clear definition.
+All that you need to do is provide a concise, clear definition.
 One piece of advice that you could utilize is to try and answer these types of questions in your own, personal words.

 To give you a general answer, SAS abbreviates to “Statistical Analysis System”.
 It is most commonly used for advanced analytics, business analysis, and various data management tasks.

-Furthermore, a SAS programmer is someone who takes the companies data sheets (and other sources of information, if there are any) and analyzes them by utilizing the SAS programming language.
+Furthermore, to answer one of the most popular and first asked SAS interview questions, you’ll need to know what a SAS programmer does.
+A SAS programmer is someone who takes the companies data sheets (and other sources of information, if there are any) and analyzes them by utilizing the SAS programming language.
 They then provide visual representations of the analysis back to the management, who then analyze the data and take it from there.

 Question 2: Name a few functions that SAS is capable of performing.